Overview:

 Dr. Cameron MacKenzie

-Assistant Professor, Industrial and Manufacturing Systems Engineering, Iowa State University
+Associate Professor, Industrial and Manufacturing Systems Engineering, Iowa State University

-Dr. Cameron MacKenzie is an assistant professor in the Industrial and Manufacturing Systems Engineering Department at Iowa State University.
+Dr. Cameron MacKenzie is an associate professor in the Industrial and Manufacturing Systems Engineering Department at Iowa State University.
 He publishes frequently on risk analysis topics, to include decision making in advance of hurricanes, allocating resources to prepare and respond to disruptions, and supply chain risk management.
 Read More

-Assistant Professor, Industrial and Manufacturing Systems Engineering, Iowa State University
+Associate Professor, Industrial and Manufacturing Systems Engineering, Iowa State University

-Dr. Cameron MacKenzie is an assistant professor in the Industrial and Manufacturing Systems Engineering Department at Iowa State University.
+Dr. Cameron MacKenzie is an associate professor in the Industrial and Manufacturing Systems Engineering Department at Iowa State University.
 He publishes frequently on risk analysis topics, to include decision making in advance of hurricanes, allocating resources to prepare and respond to disruptions, and supply chain risk management.
 He helped design the web-based Hurricane Decision Simulator, which the Marines Reserve Forces in New Orleans use in their hurricane preparedness training.
 Cameron served as Chair of the Security and Defense Specialty Group and the Engineering and Infrastructure Specialty Group in the Society for Risk Analysis.
 At Iowa State University, he teaches graduate courses in engineering risk analysis and decision analysis and undergraduate courses in simulation and engineering economics.
 Before coming to Iowa State, he was an assistant professor in the Defense Resources Management Institute at the Naval Postgraduate School.
 He also worked at the consulting firm led by former Defense Secretary William Cohen.

 Registration